Deck Inspection with Archadeck

-If visible, look at the posts, beams and joists that provide the structural framework of the deck.
+- Structure – If visible, look at the posts, beams, and joists that provide the structural framework of the deck.
 What is their condition?
 Is there any noticeable sagging between supports?

-The footings receive and support the weight (also known as the load) on a deck and the columns that bear on them.
+- Footings – The footings receive and support the weight (also known as the load) of a deck and the columns that bear on them.
 A footing that is sinking may cause a noticeable sag in an area or a column separating from a beam.

-Check the areas where people exit from the deck.
-These exits usually involve stairs, so be sure to check the condition of the material used on the stair stringers, stair treads and risers.
+- Exits – Check the areas where people exit from the deck.
+These exits usually involve stairs, so be sure to check the condition of the material used on the stair stringers, stair treads, and risers.

 - Rails – Look at the condition of the rail posts and sections of railing on the deck to make sure that the railing is secure.
 Check to make sure that the pickets/balusters are fastened securely and spaced no more than four inches apart.